mikejiao/mikejiao.github.io/_posts/2021-12-23-hello-world.md

 ## 👋 2021, 👋 2022

 Good bye 2021, hello 2022 (and a website refresh).
-While 2021 was a rough year, I'm grateful for the people I got to spend it with.
-Here are some of my fav memories from the last year.

 ---

+2021 was a rough year, and that makes me all the more grateful for the people that graced my life.
+Thank you all!

+---
+Here are some of my favorite memories from the last year.

 <div class="gallery" data-columns="3">
 	<img src="/images/my_world/camper_van_iceland.jpg">